 Net Rate Meanings in Event Planning Contracts

 If you're an event planner (or a hotel room consolidator or reseller), when you're dealing with hotels (and potentially other vendors), you'll likely hear the terms "net rate" and "net-net rate."
-Both are critical terms you need to understand in order to negotiate the most favorable contracts.
+Both are critical terms you need to understand to negotiate the most favorable contracts.

 Here's what "net rate" and "net-net rate" mean in the context of event planning and event management.